Defense of Brest Fortress: Siege

 The total German losses in the battle for the Brest fortress were about 429 killed and about 668 wounded.
 Soviet losses numbered about 6,800 POWs and about 2,000 dead.
 The magnitude of these losses can be weighed by the fact that total German losses on the Eastern Front up to 30 June 1941 amounted to 8,886 killed; the fighting at Brest accounted for over 5 per cent of all German fatalities.

-After eight days of battle, the Germans had captured the fortress but the strategic objectives - control over the Panzerrollbahn I, the road to Moscow, the important railway line and the bridges over the Bug river - were accomplished the very first day of the war.
+After eight days of battle, the Germans had captured the fortress but the strategic objectives – control over the Panzerrollbahn I, the road to Moscow, the important railway line and the bridges over the Bug river – were accomplished on the very first day of the war.
 Because of the high German losses the German High Command demanded General Fritz Schlieper to present a detailed report regarding combat at Brest 22–29 June 1941.
 It was made on July 8, 1941.
 A copy was captured by the Red Army near the town of Livny, Russia in winter 1941–1942.